-- Bring relevant experience to the Group; - Contribute to the provision of high quality advice to the Honorable Minister for Health; and - Be expected to make contributions to the decision making processes of the Committee.
+- Bring relevant experience to the Group; - Contribute to the provision of high quality advice to the Honourable Minister for Health; and - Make contributions to the decision making processes of the Committee.

-1.5.3 Ministry of Health
+3.3 Ministry of Health

-The Ministry of Health has overall responsibility for planning, direction and central co-ordination of the Cayman Islands health response; It will:
+The Ministry of Health has overall responsibility for planning, direction and central co-ordination of the Cayman Islands health response.
+It will:

-- Develop and ensure the ongoing monitoring and revision of the Cayman Islands Influenza Pandemic Plan; - Improve preparedness across all health services providers;
+- Develop and ensure the ongoing monitoring and revision of the Cayman Islands Influenza Pandemic Plan; - Improve preparedness across all health services providers; - Oversee implementation of the plan;

-- Oversee implementation of the plan; - Provide policy direction for the public health response and develop strategies to reduce the impact of the pandemic on the health of the population; - Brief Cabinet; - Provide information and guidance to the HSA, government departments and agencies and other voluntary and non-governmental organizations to assist them to plan and respond appropriately; - In partnership, and liaising closely with the other organizations; - Secure supplies of an effective vaccine, antiviral agents, antimicrobials and other pharmaceutical products and other essential supplies e.g. face masks, surgical gloves etc. (HSA); - Develop strategies and priority groups for use of vaccine and use of antiviral agents (Health Task Force); and - Co-ordinate provision of consistent, accurate advice to health professionals, managers, the public and the media (Public Health Department and HSA).
-The Medical Officer of Health will coordinate the discharging of the responsibilities of the Ministry and: - Provide a coordinating role for a National Public Health response. - Will liaise with the PAHO/WHO Health Protection Agency of the UK, CAREC and other International Agencies.
+- Provide policy direction for the public health response and develop strategies to reduce the impact of the pandemic on the health of the population; - Brief Cabinet; - Provide information and guidance to the HSA, government departments and agencies and other voluntary and nongovernmental organizations to assist them to plan and respond appropriately; - In partnership, and liaising closely with the other organizations; - secure supplies of an effective vaccine, antiviral agents, antimicrobials and other pharmaceutical products and other essential supplies e.g. face masks, surgical gloves etc. (HSA); - Develop strategies and priority groups for use of vaccine and use of antiviral agents (Health Task Force); and - Co-ordinate provision of consistent, accurate advice to health professionals, managers, the public and the media (Public Health Department and HSA).
+The Medical Officer of Health will coordinate the discharging of the responsibilities of the Ministry; and - Provide a coordinating role for a National Public Health response; - Will liaise with the PAHO/WHO Health Protection Agency of the UK, CAREC and other International Agencies.

-1.5.4 Hazard Management Cayman Islands (HMCI)
+3.3 Hazard Management Cayman Islands (HMCI)

-The HMCI provides the national focus for cross-departmental and cross-agency commitment to co-ordination and co-operation to enable the Cayman Islands to deal effectively with disruptive challenges, emergencies, and crises which may arise.
+The HMCI provides the national focus for cross-departmental and cross-agency commitment, co-ordination and co-operation to enable the Cayman Islands to deal effectively with disruptive challenges, emergencies and crises that may arise.
 If, as the consequence of a pandemic, control measures and/or other measures have implications for departments and agencies other than the health services alone, HMCI will co-ordinate strategic decision making on Cayman Islands national priorities across departments to ensure an integrated response to the pandemic.
 HMCI would also be responsible for: